-After considering the problems that
+After considering the problems

 The main reason to not use

-Another situation when you may not want to enable
+You also may not want to enable

-.PRECIOUS special target, which will inform make not to delete them even if there is an error in the recipe.
+.DELETE_ON_ERROR, but to list these “precious” targets as prerequisites of the .PRECIOUS special target.
+This informs make not to delete them even if there is an error in the recipe.